sudobeans/rw-unlimited-passage-mod/README.md

 A mod for Rain World that allows the game's fast-travel feature (passage) to be used an unlimited number of times.

+NOTE: this mod only works if you've already unlocked the ability to use passages!

 ## Installation

 This mod requires Rain World BepInEx to be installed.